Tamunokuro/hello_microverse/README.md

 # hello_microverse
-**Hello Microverse Project** is a simple exercise to demonstrate my understanding on the following:
+**Hello Microverse Project** is a simple exercise to demonstrate my understanding on the following: github flows, linters, github pull requests, and my ability to submit a project for code review
-Github Flows
-Linters
-Github pull requests
-Ability to submit a project for code review